Bucek Depp

-Al Arthur "Bucek Depp" Muchtar (born 29 January 1973) is an Indonesian model and actor.
+Al Arthur "Bucek" Muchtar (born 29 January 1973) is an Indonesian model and actor.

 Career

 His father Yus Mahfud Muchtar is a betawi of Arab descent and his mother Eleonora is Dutch.
 His real name is Al Arthur Muchtar, his moniker Bucek Depp was given to him as a teen when he started his modeling career.
 He is the older brother of the Indonesian actor Al Fathir Muchtar who was also a model in his youth, and the brother-in-law of the actress Fera Feriska (since 2006).

 Personal life

 Bucek was married to Titi DJ on May 9, 1995.
 They have three children, namely Salmaa Chetizsa, Salwaa Chetizsa and Daffa Jenaro.
 However, in 1997 they decided to divorce."